Joint modeling for learning decision-making dynamics in behavioral experiments

-In this work, we propose an RL-HMM-DDM framework to enhance the modeling of reward-based decision-making dynamics by incorporating multiple strategies and response times.
-In the ``engaged'' state, subjects make decisions based on an RL-DDM method, while in the ``lapsed'' state, decisions are modeled using a DDM method with certain parameters fixed to approximate random guessing with equal probabilities.
-Our framework improves RL-DDM models by allowing strategy switching, making it more reflective of real-world decision-making.
-The proposed method is applied to the Probabilistic Reward Task \citep[PRT;][]{pizzagalli2005toward} within the Establishing Moderators and Biosignatures of Antidepressant Response for Clinical Care (EMBARC) study \citep{trivedi2016establishing}, a large-scale randomized clinical trial recruiting participants diagnosed with MDD and healthy controls.
-Our goal is to analyze decision-making behavior, identify differences between MDD patients and healthy individuals, and examine associations with brain measures and clinical outcomes.
-Key variables derived from our framework, such as the group engagement rates, individual engagement scores, individual response time during engagement, and individual response time during lapses (to be defined in Section \ref{subsec: sshmm}), provide crucial behavioral insights.
-Group engagement rates highlight distinct decision-making patterns between MDD patients and healthy controls, while individual engagement scores and response time measures serve as potential behavioral markers that are associated with brain function and clinical outcomes.
-Understanding engagement and response time patterns can offer information into the cognitive processes underlying MDD, assisting researchers and clinicians refine treatment strategies to enhance patient engagement and improve outcomes.
-Note, our approach aims to infer and replicate observed behavior, aligning with inverse reinforcement learning methods \citep{ng2000algorithms,abbeel2004apprenticeship}, behavioral cloning \citep{torabi2018behavioral}, and imitation learning \citep{ross2010efficient}, but does not presume behavior is driven by an optimal reward-maximizing policy.
+We apply our proposed method to PRT data with the goals of characterizing decision-making behavior, identifying differences between MDD and CTL groups, and examining associations with brain measures and clinical outcomes.
+Our framework produces key behavioral variables, including group engagement rates, individual engagement scores, and individual response times during engagement and lapses, to be defined in Section \ref{subsec: pemer}.
+Group engagement rates capture systematic decision-making differences between MDD and CTL participants, while engagement scores and response-time measures provide individual-level behavioral markers potentially linked to brain function and clinical outcomes.
+These patterns may characterize cognitive processes underlying MDD and inform treatment strategies to enhance patient outcomes.
+Finally, our approach aims to infer and replicate observed behavior, aligning with principles of inverse reinforcement learning \citep{ng2000algorithms,abbeel2004apprenticeship}, behavioral cloning \citep{torabi2018behavioral}, and imitation learning \citep{ross2010efficient}, without assuming that behavior reflects an optimal reward-maximizing policy.

 The remainder of the paper is organized as follows.
-Section \ref{sec: m} introduces general RL and DDM methods, outlines our proposed RL-HMM-DDM framework, and details the parameter estimation process.
+Section \ref{sec: m} introduces general RL and DDM methods, outlines our proposed RL-HMM-DDM framework, and details the parameter estimation algorithm.
 Section \ref{sec: ss} presents simulation studies to evaluate the performance of the proposed method.
 In Section \ref{sec: aes}, we demonstrate the application of the proposed methods to the EMBARC study.
-We conclude with a discussion in Section \ref{sec: d} and defer technical details to the Supplementary Material.
+We conclude with a discussion in Section \ref{sec: d} and defer additional results and technical details to the Supplementary Material.